 Anton and others who were seeking to undermine the program fed their misinformation package to a number of outlets, including the Washington Post, which declined to publish the story after determining it was phony.
 BuzzFeed has published a number of stories on the topic, by the normally excellent Aram Roston, a rare actual reporter at that disreputable publication.

 The worst part of all this is that The Intercept surveilled and surreptitiously photographed a number of private contractors involved in the program.
 Then Scahill and Cole contacted these individuals and told them they would publish their photographs unless they talked to them.

 That’s called blackmail.
 It’s wrong, no matter what the “cause.”

 It’s also unethical journalism.
 If you have information or photographs that belong in the public realm, you publish; you don’t withhold it as a reward for cooperation.
-It sort of reminds me of the U.S. torture program, where prisoners were rewarded — their torture stopped — if they ratted others out.
+It sort of reminds me of torturers, who promise to reward their victims if they rat others out.

 Lastly, and perhaps most importantly, The Intercept is using vile tactics deployed by the national security state, and in this case on behalf of the national security state, which doesn’t want to cede power to private contractors.
 Again, I’m not endorsing the privatization of intelligence, but let’s debate the topic honestly and not fall in love with, and be used by, the CIA, the NSA and the NSC.
 We’re journalists, not whores, at least some of us.